nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `list`

 ### Clear events
-Deletes events based on their index in the list.
+Deletes all events in the list.

-Format: `clear NUMBER` OR `clear ALL`

-Example: `clear 3`
+Format: `clear`

 ### Mark event as done